abhineet123/MTF/Config/ReadMe.md

 			use reinitialization ground truth instead of the normal one;
 			this only differs from normal ground truth is optimized low DOF ground truth is being used, i.e. if use_opt_gt is enabled too;
 			this can be generated from the normal ground truth using generateReinitGTByOptimization.py script in PTF;
+		Possible Values:
+			0: Disable
+			1: Enable

 	 Parameter:	'reinit_gt_from_bin'
 		Description:
 			read reinitialization ground truth from binary file instead of ASCII text files;
 			this can be generated from the normal ground truth using generateReinitGTByOptimization.py script in PTF;
+		Possible Values:
+			0: Disable
+			1: Enable

+	 Parameter:	'n_trackers'
+		Description:
+			number of trackers to run; if this is more than 1, the configuration of all trackers are read from multi.cfg;

+	 Parameter:	'track_single_obj'
+		Description:
+			track the same object using all the trackers (if n_trackers > 1); if this is disabled a different object will have to be selected for each tracker;
+		Possible Values:
+			0: Disable
+			1: Enable

 MTF Tracker specific parameters:
 ================================